webino/WebinoDraw/README.md

             ),
         ),

-  - Later you can get those instructions and set them to the draw strategy:
+  - Later you can get those instructions and set them to the WebinoDraw service:

-        $drawStrategy = $this->getServiceLocator()->get('ViewDrawStrategy');
+        $draw = $this->getServiceLocator()->get('WebinoDraw');
-        $drawStrategy->setInstructions(
-            $drawStrategy->getInstructionsFromSet('customname')
+        $draw->setInstructions(
+            $draw->instructionsFromSet('customname')
         );

+## Ajax

+  WebinoDraw supports Ajax, that means you can request any fragments of the layout body from the web server and update the elements via Javascript in the DOM of the web page.

+  Assume Ajax as a process of sending / receiving data to the server on the web page background.
+  The JSON format is used for that purpose.

+  1. Set up the Ajax handler.
+Use the following jQuery script:

+        jQuery(document).ready(function($){

+            $(document).on("click", ".ajax-link", function() {

+                $.get($(this).attr("href"), function(data) {

+                    // replace element HTML with each received fragment
+                    $.each(data.fragment, function(selector, html) {
+                        $(selector).replaceWith(html);
+                    });

+                    // custom data whatever
+                    if (data.extraExample) {
+                        $(".my-ajax-data").html(data.extraExample);
+                    }

+                }, "json");

+                return false;
+            });
+        });

+    *NOTE: Above script makes every element with a class name "ajax-link" Ajax-able.
+           It is required that element has the "href" attribute.*

+    *NOTE: The JSON `data.fragment` contains the `selector => XHTML` pairs.*

+    *NOTE: We can receive custom parameters and do whatever we want with them.*

+  2. Add an id and the class name "ajax-fragment" to the every element you want to change via Ajax.

+     Assume following element somewhere in the layout body tag:

+        <div id="my-ajax-area" class="ajax-fragment">Ajax-able content</div>

+  3. Now when you click Ajax-able element, every Ajax-able fragment will be updated.

+### AjaxEvent

+  The Ajax request triggers the Ajax event, then you can add custom JSON data and change the XPath of fragments to render.

+        $this->getEventManager()->getSharedManager()->attach(
+            'WebinoDraw',
+            AjaxEvent::EVENT_AJAX,
+            function(AjaxEvent $event) {

+                // add custom JSON data
+                $event->setJson(array('extraExample' => 'my extra ajax'));

+                // change XPath of fragments to render
+                $event->setFragmentXpath('//*[contains(@class, "my-ajax-fragment"])');
+            }
+        );

+  *NOTE: AjaxEvent will not be triggered if you use JsonModel as a MvcEvent response.*

+### Ajax Settings

+  There are default settings to configure the Ajax support:

+        'webino_draw' => array(

+            // container is the area to render (in the layout) 'ajax_container_xpath' => '//body',

+            // fragment is the part of the container to receive 'ajax_fragment_xpath' => '//*[contains(@class, "ajax-fragment") and @id]',
+        ),

+  *NOTE: Only elements matched with container XPath will be rendered.*

+  Override those settings to be more specific to the layout, if you want.

+  The layout may contain many Ajax containers with many fragments.
+  It's up to you how you match them with the XPath via Ajax settings.
+  Maybe you want to render only the nav and the content e.g. `'ajax_container_xpath' => '//nav|//content'` then also receive them as fragments `'ajax_fragment_xpath' => '//nav|//content'`.
+So only the required parts will be rendered and received, thus saving resources by skipping rendering of the header, footer and the other waste surrounding the ajax containers in the layout body.

 ## Helpers

-  Modularity of draw is provided by custom classes which consumes DOM nodes, options and data to make operations over DOM nodes.
+  Modularity of the draw is provided by custom classes which consumes DOM nodes, options and data to make operations over DOM nodes.

 ### drawElement

   Use it to modify the element of the page.
+Many options, very powerful.

     'draw-element-example' => array(
-        'query'  => '.customclass',
+        'locator' => '.customclass',
         'helper'  => 'drawElement',

         // Helper options:
         'value'   => 'Draw element example value',       // set node value